elmalkaoui/Gallery/README.md

 Overview

-The coding  test consists of making an Android Application listing pictures in two form, first in list form and second in a carousel form, and a navigation bar to navigate between two view.
+The coding  test consists of making an Android Application listing pictures in two form, first in list and second in a carousel form, and a navigation bar to navigate between two view.

 Coding context